-Students must attend school on the date of a task or date the task is due.
+Students must attend school on the date of a task or the date the task is due.
 This includes attending for hand in tasks, in class tasks and tasks submitted online.
 If a student is sick and cannot attend, a medical certificate and an illness/misadventure form should be presented to the Head Teacher on the first day of return to school.
-Illness / Misadventure forms are available on the school Moodle & from all Head Teachers and the Deputy that's responsible for the year group.
+Illness / Misadventure forms are available on the Year Group Google Classroom & from all Head Teachers and the Deputy Principal that's responsible for the year group.
+All Illness/Misadveture forms need to submitted to the Deputy Principal once they are completed.

-If a student fails to complete a task due to illness and the Head Teacher considers the student has a valid reason, an extension may be granted or a mark may be awarded based on a substitute task.
+If a student fails to complete a task due to illness and the Head Teacher considers the student has a valid reason, an extension may be granted, or a mark may be awarded based on a substitute task after the completion of an illness/misadventure form.

-If it is not possible to provide a substitute task or an extension, the head teacher will consult with the assessment committee to seek a resolution.
-Students completing a substitute task may be asked to complete a declaration indicating what they know about the original task.
-This will be negotiated with the head teacher.
-The Head Teacher may refer an appeal directly to the assessment committee for review.
+If it is not possible to provide a substitute task or an extension, the Head Teacher will consult with the assessment committee to seek a resolution.
+This will be negotiated with the Head Teacher.
+The Head Teacher may refer an appeal directly to the assessment committee for review if the situation is complex.
 Students with prolonged absences should follow the same procedure.

-Where there is no valid reason for not completing an assessment task, a zero mark will be recorded for that task, and if the task is not completed at all, an assessment warning letter will be sent home.
+Where there is no valid reason for not completing an assessment task, a zero mark will be recorded for that task, an assessment warning letter will be sent home.
+An alternate task will be scheduled to ensure students receive feedback.